Theresa Garnett

 Theresa Garnett (17 May 1888 – 24 May 1966) was a British suffragette.
 She was a serial protester who sometimes went by the name 'Annie O'Sullivan', was jailed and then still refused to cooperate.
 She assaulted Winston Churchill while carrying a whip.
 She retired from her militancy after the suffragette movement decided to commit arson as part of its protests.
-She was honorary editor of a women's right's magazine in 1960.
+She was honorary editor of a women's rights magazine in 1960.

 Early life

-Theresa Garnett was born in Leeds in 1888, daughter to Joshua Garnett and Frances Theresa Garnett who died when baby Theresa was 21 days old of "puerperal mania" (postpartum psychosis) in the West Riding Pauper Lunatic Asylum near Wakefield.
+Theresa Garnett was born in Leeds in 1888, daughter to Joshua Garnett and Frances Theresa Garnett who died when Theresa was 21 days old of "puerperal mania" (postpartum psychosis) in the West Riding Pauper Lunatic Asylum near Wakefield.
 Garnett was brought up by her paternal grandparents, educated at a convent school, and later worked for some time as a pupil-teacher.

 Suffragette activity

 In 1907, she joined the Women's Social and Political Union (WSPU) after being inspired by a speech given by Adela Pankhurst.
-In April 1909, she sparked some interest by running about with a whistle before chaining herself, along with four other activists, including Bertha Quinn, Margery Humes and Sylvia Russell to one of the male dignitaries' statues in the Central Lobby of the Houses of Parliament to protest against a law forbidding precisely this kind of thing - disorderly conduct within the Palace of Westminster when the Parliament was in session.
+In April 1909, she sparked some interest by running about with a whistle before chaining herself, along with four other activists, including Bertha Quinn, Margery Humes and Sylvia Russell to one of the male dignitaries' statues in the Central Lobby of the Houses of Parliament, to protest against a law forbidding precisely this kind of thing – disorderly conduct within the Palace of Westminster when the Parliament was in session.
 They were not charged.

-In June 1909, Garnett and Lillian Dove Willcox were arrested during another attempt to "rush" the House of Commons and convicted of assaulting a warder whilst in Holloway Prison and were given another ten-day sentence.
+In June 1909, Garnett and Lillian Dove Willcox were arrested during another attempt to "rush" the House of Commons and convicted of assaulting a warder whilst in Holloway Prison, and were given another ten-day sentence.

-On 7 November 1909 she was invited to Eagle House at Batheaston in Somerset.
-Eagle House was known as "Suffragette's Rest" because of its support for the movement.
+On 7 November 1909 she was invited to Eagle House at Batheaston in Somerset, which was known as "Suffragette's Rest" because of its links to the movement.
 It was the home of fellow suffragettes Mary Blathwayt and Emily, her mother.
 Emily had decided to plant a tree to commemorate every woman who went to prison for the cause.
 These trees came to be known as "Annie's Arboretum" after Annie Kenney, the local organiser.
 Garnett planted a Taxus baccata Elegantissima, and a lead plaque was installed to record the event.
-Emily's husband was a keen photographer and recorded the event.

-The following week, on 14 November 1909, Garnett assaulted Winston Churchill at the Bristol Temple Meads railway station with a dogwhip, cutting him in the face.
-Arrested, she was sentenced to a month in prison at the HM Prison Bristol for disturbing the peace (Churchill did not press charges for the assault itself).
+The following week, on 14 November 1909, Garnett assaulted Winston Churchill – then an MP and government minister – at Bristol Temple Meads railway station with a dogwhip, cutting him in the face.
+Arrested, she was sentenced to a month in prison at HM Prison Bristol for disturbing the peace (Churchill did not press charges for the assault itself).
 She went on a hunger strike, was force-fed, tried to set her cell on fire, and finished her time in hospital.
-She received for her actions, from the WSPU, a brooch for her imprisonment and the Hunger Strike Medal for "Valour" in the hunger strike.
+For her actions she received from the WSPU a brooch for her imprisonment and the Hunger Strike Medal for "Valour" in the hunger strike.
 In 1910, she became organiser for the WSPU in Camberwell, but left the Union after some disagreement about the WPSU's arson campaign.